 It took several centuries to build the cathedral, and the outcome is impressive.
 It’s considered to be a great example of Rayonnant Gothic architecture, although parts of the cathedral are also Romanesque.
 While construction started in 1015, it wasn’t completed until 1439, and particularly in that 15th century, a lot of ideas were added.

 Seeing the cathedral from the outside can’t be avoided, so that part is easy enough.
 Try to fit the whole cathedral into a picture if you can.
 A visit inside is a great idea as well.
 It has some nice art on the inside, along with beautiful windows that filter the light, and it is of course very spacious.
 It’s possible to get a guided tour every day – something we highly recommend.
 Individual tickets for a normal visit are 4.40€ for adults and half price for kids and students.
 The first Sunday of the month is free.
-If you are not going for mass, but rather for sightseeing, we advice you to go in the afternoon.
+If you are not going for mass, but rather for sightseeing, we advise you to go in the afternoon.

 Seat of the European Parliament